New Report Highlights the Best Times to Post to Social Platforms in 2023

 Finally, we have Pinterest, which Sprout says sees the highest engagement between 1pm and 3pm, Tuesday to Thursday.

-Though Friday is also a high engagement day – while Sundays and Mondays see less activity.
+Friday is also a high engagement day – though Sundays and Mondays see less activity.

 Use the info here to consider your posting approach, and maybe try out some new times, and see what results you get.
 It could lead to a big boost in activity – or it may enable you to cancel out another time for your strategy.